-- Full Load: a minimum of 12 credits (for undergraduate students) that makes them a full time student.
+- Full Load: a minimum of 12 credits (for undergraduate students) that makes them full-time students.

 - General Education Courses (Gen Ed): foundational, introductory (often required courses) that are common across students, regardless of their major.
 These courses often assist students in selecting and/or refining their academic major.

 - Major: students’ primary area of academic focus/study.